spacewalk01/yolov9-face-detection/README.md

 <h1 align="center"><span>YOLOv9 for Face Detection</span></h1>

+The face detection task identifies and pinpoints human faces in images or videos.
 This repo demonstrates how to train a YOLOv9 model for highly accurate face detection on the WIDER Face dataset.
 Alternatively, it shows how to utilize a pre-trained YOLOv9 model for immediate face detection tasks.

 <p align="center" margin: 0 auto;>
   <img src="assets/result.jpg" />